 The CE has evolved as a new paradigm to deal with climate change.
-The CE replaces the 'end of life' concept from a business model with reducing, alternately reusing, recycling and recovering materials in production/distribution and consumption processes (Kirchherr, Reike, & Hekkert, 2017).
-Thus, contributing to accomplishing sustainable development through environmental quality, economic prosperity and social equity.
-The CE business model operates at the micro level (products, companies and consumers), meso level (eco-industrial parks) and macro level (city, region, national and beyond; Dey, Malesios, De, Budhwar, et al., 2020).
+The CE replaces the 'end of life' concept from a business model with reducing, alternately reusing, recycling and recovering materials in production/distribution and consumption processes (Kirchherr et al., 2017).
+Thus, contributing to accomplishing sustainable development through environmental quality, economic prosperity, and social equity.
+The CE business model operates at the micro-level (products, companies and consumers), meso-level (eco-industrial parks) and macro-level (city, region, national and beyond) (Dey et al., 2020).

 The principle of 'reduce, reuse and recycle' is at the heart of the CE-based business model.
-Take, make, distribute, use and recover are the five functions that can reduce the use of raw materials and prompt reuse and recycle outputs (Ormazabal, Prieto-Sandoval, Jaca, & Santos, 2016).
+Take, make, distribute, use and recover are the five functions that can reduce the use of raw materials and prompt reuse and recycling outputs (Ormazabal et al., 2016).
 Firms consume raw materials during the take function and make them into finished products.
 Distribute relates to making the finished products available to users.
-Use allows consumers to get benefits from the utility of the products, whereas recover manages the end-of-life state of the product through reuse and recycle.
-These functions should be supported in micro, meso and macro levels.
-At the micro level, firms produce sustainable goods and services in separate units.
-Industry and business associations, clusters and eco-industrial parks interact and stimulate industrial symbiosis at the meso level to considerably improve their environmental performance indicators (Daddi & Iraldo, 2016; Ormazabal et al., 2016).
-Finally, policymakers facilitate adopting CE through the most appropriate regulatory framework at the macro level (Jia et al., 2020).
+Use allows consumers to get benefit from the utility of the products, whereas, recover manages the end of life state of the product through reuse and recycle.
+These functions should be supported at micro, meso and macro levels.
+At the micro-level, firms produce sustainable goods and services in separate units.
+Industry and business associations, clusters, and eco-industrial parks interact and stimulate industrial symbiosis at the meso-level to considerably improve their environmental performance indicators (Daddi & Iraldo, 2016; Ormazabal et al., 2016).
+Finally, policymakers facilitate the adoption of CE through the most appropriate regulatory framework at the macro level (Jia et al., 2020).

-The TC industry business model is buyer driven, in which manufacturers are under constant pressure to reduce production costs to stay competitive in the global market (Gereffi, 2002).
-The presence of buyer-driven value chains is prevalent in industries in which production is labour intensive and non-specialised and requires a low fixed cost.
-Entry challenges are high in designing, distribution, branding, advertising and market intelligence but low in the production stage.
+The TC industry business model is buyer-driven, in which manufacturers are under constant pressure to reduce production costs to stay competitive in the global market (Gereffi, 2002).
+The presence of buyer-driven value chains is prevalent in industries in which production is labour-intensive, non-specialised and requires a low fixed cost.
+Entry challenges are high in designing, distribution, branding, advertising and market intelligence, but low in the production stage.
 Hence, maximum bargaining power rests in the hands of the big brand owners, distributors and retailers.
 Exceedingly high bargaining power of buyers endows them with price-determining power and limited switching costs.
-Therefore, MNCs can significantly control their value chain without much involvement in the manufacturing process, whereas suppliers continuously look for opportunities to reduce production cost.
+Therefore, multinational corporations (MNCs) can significantly control their value chain without much involvement in the manufacturing process, whereas suppliers continuously look for opportunities to reduce production costs.
 Besides, environmental sustainability in the TC industry is very much driven by regulatory enforcement.
-The enforcement and audit of environmental compliance can often become symbolic due to the multi-tier supply chain (Huq et al., 2016).
+The enforcement and audit of environmental compliance can often become symbolic due to the multitier supply chain (Huq et al., 2016).